Boz Scaggs: 1976–1981: the hit years

 In 1976, using session musicians who later formed the band Toto, he recorded Silk Degrees, with Joe Wissert on producing duties.
 The album, which received a Grammy nomination for album of the year and a further nomination for Wissert as Producer of the Year, reached No. 2 on the US Billboard 200, and No. 1 in a number of other countries, spawning four hit singles: "It's Over", "Lowdown", "What Can I Say", and "Lido Shuffle", as well as the poignant ballad "We're All Alone", which Rita Coolidge (who had performed backing vocals on an earlier Scaggs album) took to the top of the charts in 1977.
 "Lowdown" sold over one million copies in the US and won the Grammy Award for Best R&B Song, which was shared by Scaggs and David Paich.
 In Saturday Night Fever, John Travolta choreographed his dance to "Lowdown".

 In an interview, Travolta states "The Bee Gees weren't even involved in the movie in the beginning, I was dancing to Stevie Wonder and Boz Scaggs."
 However, Columbia denied the song's use as there was another disco movie using "Lowdown" (Looking for Mr. Goodbar).

 A sellout world tour followed.
 Scaggs was performing at Avery Fisher Hall (now the David Geffen Hall) in New York's Lincoln Center during the infamous July 13th New York City blackout in 1977.
 He was around 15 minutes into the concert when the power went out.
 Scaggs told the audience to save their ticket stubs as he would do a repeat concert on the Friday night, a few days after.
 Scaggs performed with Fleetwood Mac for a few concerts between 1976 and 1977.

 His follow-up album in 1977 Down Two Then Left did not sell as well as Silk Degrees and neither of its singles reached the Top 40.
-For Down Two Then Left, Scaggs continued working with Toto and additionally Ray Parker Jr, who later created the Ghostbusters theme song in 1984.
+For Down Two Then Left, Scaggs continued working with future members of Toto as well as Ray Parker Jr, member of the band Raydio who would later write and perform the Ghostbusters theme song in 1984.